FAQ’s

 What safety measures do you take during the encapsulation?

 I follow all OSHA Bloodborne Pathogen standards when encapsulating and am certified through the American Red Cross.
 The entire work area and instruments are washed thoroughly with hot water and a bleach solution.
 Everything I use is non-latex, disposable, stainless steel or food grade plastic.
-In addition I only work with one placenta at a time in my home, so I can dedicate my full attention and care into it.
+In addition I only work with one placenta at a time, so I can dedicate my full attention and care to it.

 I ask that all clients sign an agreement that states they do not have HIV or Hepatitis.